The Virginia Ultimate Road Trip: 7 Days in American History

 Day 1 – Appomattox Battlefield and Museum

-Appomattox is a great day trip if you’re driving in from several hours or spent all day yesterday driving.
-It’s only about an hour from our first overnight stop in Charlottesville, Virginia.
+Let’s head out on day one of this Virginia itinerary for seven days.
+Appomattox is a great day trip if you’re driving in from several hours or spent all day yesterday on your drive to Virginia.
+Appomattox Battlefield is only about an hour from our first overnight stop in Charlottesville, Virginia.

 With the pivotal final battle and signing of the surrender document between Generals Grant and Lee, the small town of Appomattox, Virginia played an important role in the Civil War.
 Unlike other battlefield visits, Appomattox Court House has a small town to wander including the home where the surrender was signed, the jail, a store, and several buildings including a small museum.